CDT-PRATEEK/Smile.ai/README.md

 # Contributing

-We welcome contributions to this project!
+contributions are welcome to this project!
 Please create a pull request on GitHub with your changes and a clear explanation of what you've modified.